chaos-polymtl/lethe/doc/source/examples/cfd-dem/square-fluidized-bed/square-fluidized-bed.rst

 Simulation control
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Another subsection, which is generally the one we put at the top of the parameter files, is the ``simulation control`` . ``time step``, end time, log and ``output frequency`` are defined here.
+Another subsection, which is generally the one we put at the top of the parameter files, is the ``simulation control`` . ``time step``, end time, log, and ``output frequency`` are defined here.
 Additionally, users can specify the output folder for the simulation results in this subsection.
 The ``log frequency`` parameter controls the frequency at which the iteration number is printed on the terminal.
 If ``log frequency = 1000`` the iteration number will be printed out every 1000 iterations.
 This is an easy way to monitor the progress of the simulation.
-A simulation time of 1 s was chosen with a time step of 0.002.
-It it important to choose a long enough time as to allow all particles to come to rest.
+A simulation time of 1 s was chosen with a time step of 0.000005.
+It is important to choose a long enough time as to allow all particles to come to rest.
 We store the output files generated in the folder output_dem:

 .. code-block:: text

     subsection simulation control
-        set method                  = bdf1
-        set number mesh adapt       = 0
-  	set output name              = result_
-  	set output frequency	  	= 10
-  	set startup time scaling         = 0.6
+  	set time step                 			 	 = 0.000005
   	set time end       					 = 1
-  	set time step                    = 0.002
-  	set subdivision             = 1
+  	set log frequency				         = 1000
-  	set log precision     = 10
+  	set output frequency            			 = 1000
-  	set output path                  	 = ./output/
+  	set output path                                      	 = ./output_dem/
     end

 Restart
 ~~~~~~~~~~~~~~~~~~~

 The ``cfd_dem_coupling_3d`` solver requires reading several DEM files to start the simulation.
 For this, we have to write the DEM simulation information.
 This is done by enabling the check-pointing option in the restart subsection.
 We give the written files a prefix "dem" set in the "set filename" option.
-The DEM parameter file is initialized exactly as the the cylindrical packed bed example.
-The difference is in the number of particles, their physical proprties and the insertion box defined based on the new geometry.
+The DEM parameter file is initialized exactly as the cylindrical packed bed example.
+The difference is in the number of particles, their physical proprties, and the insertion box defined based on the new geometry.
 For more explanation about the individual subsections, refer to the `DEM parameters <../../../parameters/dem/dem.html>`_ and the `CFD-DEM parameters <../../../parameters/unresolved_cfd-dem/unresolved_cfd-dem.html>`_ .

 .. code-block:: text